Estonia

 There are not many perks Estonian employers offer.
 Western and financial/technical companies are usually more generous.
 More traditional and local companies generally understand that ‘salary is your benefit.’
 The following perks some employers offer:

-• Additional vacation days – Typical holiday allowance is 28 days of paid holiday (mandatory by law).
+- Additional vacation days – The Typical holiday allowance is 28 days of paid holiday (mandatory by law).
 In the public sector, it’s typically 30-35 days.
 Any extra days would be considered a perk.
-For example, many companies offer additional days as collective holidays when all the staff is away from the office and business is virtually closed down during Christmas and summer.
+Many companies offer extra days in the form of collective holidays when all the staff is away from the office and business is virtually closed down, such as during Christmas and summers.

-• Gym memberships – Supporting employees’ health has always been popular.
-Perks can range from small things such as fruit in the office, but a large proportion of employers also pay for gym memberships and supports employees who want to compete in athletic events such as marathons.
+- Gym memberships – Supporting employees’ health has always been popular.
+Perks can range from small things such as fruit in the office, but a large proportion of employers also pay for gym memberships and support employees who want to compete in athletic events such as marathons.

-• Health insurance– 5 insurers now offer this, and €400 per year per employee is free from fringe benefits tax.
-Currently popular, there are 1264 insurance contracts in the market, 10 times the number in 2019 (157).
+- Health insurance – This is now offered by 7 insurers, and €400 per year per employee is not taxed by fringe benefits tax; it has become very popular in the market– There was a total of 1336 insurance contracts in the market in 2023, which is 10 times the number it was in 2019 (157).
+8% of the total workforce had supplemental health insurance coverage.
 Health insurance usually covers in- and outpatient treatments, prophylactic checks, vision, and dental care.
 Massage and/or rehabilitation limits are also available, as well as some other extras.

-• Telecommuting – It’s very popular to let employees work from home, especially those who use a phone and laptop.
+- Telecommuting – It’s very popular to let employees work from home, especially employees who use a phone and laptop for their work.

 Related Government Websites